 - Capturing a stack trace for long database queries

 - MySQL and PostgreSQ only: Capturing explain plans for slow database queries

 The Python agent should be able to track database queries for any Python DB-API 2.0 compliant modules.
-However, we only officially supports the modules listed in this section..
+However, the Python agent only officially supports the modules listed in this section.

 For the following database adapters, we provides additional instrumentation for functionality outside of the DB-API 2.0 specification, such as shortcut methods to execute queries without creating cursors: